Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 We continue to see results from our go-to-market changes we implemented a year ago, which included refining our value selling motion and our sales organization focus.
 I'll discuss this more in a few minutes.

-Let's drill into each of these four things.
+Let's drill into each of these four themes.
 First, we are seeing big brands continue to embrace the subscription models.
 We continue to move up market and find partnership with global enterprise companies.
-During this quarter, we started meetings with big brands in our core markets of high tech, media, manufacturing, including companies like Fuji Xerox, Elite Café [ph], The Catalogue [ph], one of the top three electronic retailers in the US.
+During this quarter, we signed agreements with big brands in our core markets of high tech, media, manufacturing, including companies like Fuji Xerox, illycaffè, The Catalogue [ph], and one of the top three electronic retailers in the US.

-We continue to execute go-lives in big brands across industries and medium publishing companies like Thomson Reuters and Media24; in tech manufacturing, including Bosch Automotive Services, Sonos, Panasonic and Siemens Smart Infrastructure.
+We continue to execute go-lives in big brands across industries.
+In media and publishing, companies like Thomson Reuters and Media24; in tech manufacturing, including Bosch Automotive Services, Sonos, Panasonic and Siemens Smart Infrastructure.
 We continue to help big brands seeking to turn their customers into subscribers.

-Elite Café is a very interesting use case here.
+illycaffè is a very interesting use case here.
 We're helping them launch a subscription service that will give them regular touchpoints with the customer base as well as a steady, predictable source of recurring revenue.
 And we're seeing this dynamic play out across the entire consumer, retail and consumer packaged goods space.

 We continue to help our large manufacturing high tech clients find new sources of growth.
 In Japan, with the addition of Fuji Xerox, we're now working with the top five multifunction printer manufacturers.
 We're helping all five of them launch flexible subscription services within a very competitive hardware market.